dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-cs.md

 ## About the Author

-Scott Mitchell, author of seven ASP/ASP.NET books and founder of [4GuysFromRolla.com](http://www.4guysfromrolla.com), has been working with Microsoft Web technologies since 1998.
+Scott Mitchell, author of seven ASP/ASP.NET books and founder of 4GuysFromRolla.com, has been working with Microsoft Web technologies since 1998.
 Scott works as an independent consultant, trainer, and writer.
-His latest book is [*Sams Teach Yourself ASP.NET 2.0 in 24 Hours*](https://www.amazon.com/exec/obidos/ASIN/0672327384/4guysfromrollaco).
-He can be reached at [mitchell@4GuysFromRolla.com.](mailto:mitchell@4GuysFromRolla.com) or via his blog, which can be found at [http://ScottOnWriting.NET](http://ScottOnWriting.NET).
+His latest book is [_Sams Teach Yourself ASP.NET 2.0 in 24 Hours_](https://www.amazon.com/exec/obidos/ASIN/0672327384/4guysfromrollaco).
+He can be reached at mitchell@4GuysFromRolla.com.

 ## Special Thanks To

 This tutorial series was reviewed by many helpful reviewers.
 Lead reviewers for this tutorial were Zack Jones and Ken Pespisa.
 Interested in reviewing my upcoming MSDN articles?
-If so, drop me a line at [mitchell@4GuysFromRolla.com.](mailto:mitchell@4GuysFromRolla.com)
+If so, drop me a line at mitchell@4GuysFromRolla.com.

 > [!div class="step-by-step"]
 > [Previous](an-overview-of-editing-and-deleting-data-in-the-datalist-cs.md)